Willyfrog/git-talk/presentation.md

     - You can change a branch parent.
     - It changes the whole branch: commits get different refs.
     - Commits are 'copied'
+    - Interactive allows us to edit, squash, change order of commits

 Cherry-pick